Anthropic's Responsible Scaling Policy (Sep 2023): safety as operating procedure

 What we actually do with this

 Every AI feature we ship is assigned a PRL at spec time.
-The safeguards required at each tier are non-negotiable — you don't get to skip them because the deadline is tight.
-This is exactly the RSP's "proportional" principle, applied to production systems instead of frontier model training.
+The safeguards required at each tier are non-negotiable.
+You do not get to skip them because the deadline is tight.
+That is the RSP's "proportional" principle, applied to production systems instead of frontier model training.

 Applied: InterviewLM's PRL-3 gates